jiaxchen2-c/DeepDRIM/README.md

 **Example output**:

-- x file: the representation of genes' expression file, use as the input of the model.
+- x file: The representation of genes' expression file, use as the input of the model.
-- y file: the label for the corresponding pairs.
+- y file: The label for the corresponding pairs.
-- z file: indicate the gene name for each pair.
+- z file: Indicate the gene name for each pair.
 - version0 folder: Includes the x file only include the primary image of the gene pair, can be used as input for model CNNC.
 - version11 folder: Includes the x file include the primary images and neighbor images for each gene pair, can be used as input for model DeepDRIM.